istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

    It allows you to experiment with many Istio features with modest resource requirements.

 1. [Custom installation with Helm](/docs/setup/kubernetes/install/helm/):
-   Choose this option if you want to install Istio for production use, or for performance evaluation.
+   This option is ideal to install Istio for production use or for performance evaluation.

 1. [Supported platform installation](/docs/setup/kubernetes/install/platform/):
    Choose this option if your Kubernetes platform provides native support for Istio-enabled clusters